 The U. S. Geological Survey (USGS) National Wildlife Heath Center and other cooperators have developed a sylvatic plague vaccine (SPV) for prairie dogs that is delivered through an oral bait.
 The efficacy of this vaccine was tested in field trials at 29 sites in seven states from 2013 to 2015 (Rocke et al. 2017).
 Three test sites were located in South Dakota: Wind Cave National Park, Buffalo Gap National Grassland and Lower Brule Sioux Reservation.
 The vaccine had a positive effect on prairie dog abundance and increased survival rates for both adult and juvenile prairie dogs.
 The Western Association of Fish and Wildlife Agencies (WAFWA) supported the development of such a vaccine and efforts to reduce the occurrence of plague.
-A National Fish and Wildlife Foundation grant has been secured to fund the application of this oral vaccine at the Conata Basin/Badlands, Wind Cave National Park and Bad River Ranch reintroduction sites for 2017-2019 (see the Ongoing portion of this section for more information on the planned Bad River Ranch reintroduction).
+This oral vaccine was applied at Conata Basin/Badlands, Wind Cave National Park and Bad River Ranch reintroduction sites in 2017-2019.